Bradley-Stradling/Linux_Deb_Box/README.txt

 NVM_Installer.sh - Script to install/uninstall networkminer and dependancies
 on a debian based system. (incomplete untested)

 Resolution_Set.sh - adds 1920x1080p to xrandr.
+Super useful for virtual systems!

 Update.sh - Will run updates for the the system must be have sudoer permissions. (untested)